 Fraud encompasses many distinct crimes.
 While each of these crimes has unique elements, each crime of fraud includes the intent to deceive another person either to cause a loss of something of value (for example, money, goods, or services) or to cause damage to a legal, financial, property right.
-As an Orange County fraud defense lawyer, I am familiar with the nuances of these offenses.
+As an experienced Orange County fraud defense attorney, William Weinberg understands the many different elements particular to each crime of fraud.

 - Forgery (Penal Code §470)